playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-flexbox-layout/index.md

 ### Welcome in to the third installment of Web Fundamentals!

 In this chapter we will talk everything layout related, and start getting into the weeds of responsive design.
-Starting with **Flexbox**.
+Starting with Flexbox.

 ---